fairlearn/fairlearn/docs/user_guide/assessment.rst

     Name: precision_score, dtype: object

 Note how the :attr:`MetricFrame.overall` property is stratified based on the supplied control feature.
-We can then perform aggregations:
+With the :class:`MetricFrame` computed, we can perform aggregations:

 .. doctest:: assessment_metrics
     :options:  +NORMALIZE_WHITESPACE